- About Us

 We are always interested in quality candidates who have already completed a twelve-month pupillage, however, our recruitment policy for third six pupils is operated on an ‘as needed’ basis.
 Vacancies for third-six pupillage are advertised on the Bar Council website.

-Applications for mini-pupillage are invited periodically from candidates undertaking, or having completed, the final year of their academic legal studies, who genuinely intend to apply for pupillage at Six Pump Court.
-Whilst we encourage those intending to apply for pupillage to undertake a mini-pupillage with us, doing so is not a pre-requisite for applying for pupillage.
-As competition for mini-pupillage placements is very strong, candidates should not be dissuaded from applying for pupillage if their application for mini-pupillage is unsuccessful.
+Applications for mini-pupillage are invited from candidates undertaking, or having completed, the final year of their academic legal studies, who genuinely intend to apply for pupillage at Six Pump Court.
+This is a valuable opportunity for those intending to apply to Six Pump Court for pupillage to get to know us and for us to get to know them.

 Mini-pupillage placements at Six Pump Court are not formally assessed.
 The aim of mini-pupillage is to provide candidates with an introduction to life at Six Pump Court and an opportunity to experience the type of work undertaken by our junior tenants.
-Mini-pupils spend between three to five days in Chambers and will be assigned to a junior member of Chambers who will act as mini-pupil supervisor for the duration of their visit.
-Mini-pupil supervisors will act as your main point of contact and will oversee the day-to-day arrangements during your visit.
+Mini-pupils spend between three to five days in Chambers.
+Christopher Badger, or another junior Member of Chambers, will act as mini-pupil supervisor for the duration of their visit, providing your main point of contact and will oversee the day-to-day arrangements during your visit.

 We aim to provide mini-pupils with opportunities to meet other members of Chambers and experience a range of the varied work undertaken in Chambers.
-Wherever possible, we will place candidates with a mini-pupil supervisor, or other members of Chambers, who practice in areas of interest to the mini-pupil.
+We will also take into account those areas of practice of most interest to the mini-pupil and aim, so far as reasonably possible, to provide specific experience of those areas of practice during the week.

 Candidates should be aware that the majority of our criminal law work is undertaken in Kent.
 As our working pupils and junior tenants accept instructions in criminal cases, it is very likely that mini-pupils will be expected to travel to courts in Kent on at least one day during their placement.

-Applications must be accompanied by a covering letter and a curriculum vitae, providing a detailed breakdown of examination results by subject.
+Applications must be accompanied by a covering letter and a curriculum vitae.
 Covering letters must explain, by reference to our Selection Criteria (see above), why the applicant should be considered as a strong candidate for pupillage at Six Pump Court and the reasons for applying for a mini-pupillage placement.